PROPERTY ASSESSMENT LINKS

 February Citation Fee Added

 Taxes are due every year the first of October and are delinquent after the 31st of December.

 (a) You may come to the Revenue Commissioner's Office at the courthouse and make payment in person by cash, check, or money order.

 (b) You may pay by mail with check or money order to:

 (c) You may pay online and a 3% convenience fee will be applied.
-The online payment feature allows you to pay using your Paypal Account, Credit Card, Debit Card, or E check.
+The online payment feature allows you to pay using your Paypal Account, Credit Card, Debit Card, or E check (with a PayPal account).
 An E check payment through Paypal is .007 % up to a maximum of $5.00.